jeffmccune/resume/index.md

 >    in response to VM termination audit log events.
 Python Cloud Function.
 >  * [Scarab][scarab] - Automatically create presistent Cloud VPN tunnels using
 >    ipsec and BGP on an EdgeRouter-4 device with a dynamic IP address.
->    Personal project to learn Go and explore MIPS cross compilation.
-Work in
->    progress.
 >  * [F5 Map][f5map] - Parse F5 iRules and output structured JSON and CSV for
 >    analysis and migration to Cloud firewalls.
 Ruby CLI app.
 >  * [Cloud Foundation Toolkit][cft] - Accerlate enterprise adoption of Google